 San Francisco is a sanctuary city, but immigrants’ trust in local law enforcement remains dangerously low.
 When communities don’t trust law enforcement, they don’t report crime.
 As a result, those communities and our entire city become less safe.
 We need to change that by letting immigrants know—and trust—that local law enforcement will never cooperate with ICE.
 That’s why the Immigration Unit will launch a robust public awareness campaign to ensure that immigrants in our city—our friends, neighbors, and family members—know that they are safe here.
 In addition to this specific effort, the Unit will improve language access and cultural awareness through hiring, retaining, and promoting to leadership positions a diverse staff in the DA’s office, including in the victim services unit.

 Although immigrants are less likely than native born Americans to commit crimes, they are more likely to be victims.
 Immigrants who are victims of crime, along with their immediate family members, may be eligible to remain in the United States by aiding the prosecution of the crime committed against them.
 This mechanism is called a U-Visa, and it is a crucial pathway for immigrants to obtain legal status.
 The Immigration Unit will work to identify eligible immigrant victims of crime to ensure that every person who might avail themselves of this process is informed and assisted in doing so.
+This includes all victims of sheriff or police violations of sanctuary law.
 Nobody should be denied access to this important process simply because they are unaware of it or are unable to navigate its nuances.

 Right now, people in deportation proceedings have no right to counsel and are expected to navigate the complexities of immigration law on their own.
 Given the complexities of the law, the language barriers, and how seriously deportation affects a person’s life and the lives of their family members, it is absurd and unjust that there is no right to counsel for people facing deportation.